 Exam pattern of UGC NET is as follows:

 Marking scheme of UGC NET is as follows:

 - Candidates get 2 marks for correct answers.

 - No mark is deducted for incorrect answers, that is there is no negative marking.

 UGC NET 2019 Result Frequently Asked Questions

-Ans : National Testing Agency (NTA) has announced result of UGC National Eligibility Test June exam on July 13.
-Result of December exam will be out in January.
+Ans : National Testing Agency (NTA) will release the result of UGC National Eligibility Test June exam on Dec 31 2019.

 Ans : Candidates can check marks obtained in paper 1 (out of 100) and paper 2 (out of 200) in result.
 In addition, percentage score and percentile score after normalization is published in it.